 Take these simple steps to prevent break-ins.
-After a long hiatus from travelling, and with the USA land border opening November 8, 2021, the winter holidays are a prime time to get away — and unfortunately, they’re also a prime time for break-and-enters.
-Whether you’re trekking up to a cabin in the woods for a cozy family get together or heading back to your childhood home, keep your own house safe and secure by following these simple steps:
+After a long hiatus from travelling, and with the USA land border opening November 8, 2021, the winter holidays are going to be a prime time to get away — and unfortunately, they’re also a prime time for break-ins.
+Whether you’re trekking up to a cabin in the woods for a cozy family get together or heading oversees, keep your own house safe and secure by following these simple steps:

 - Make your home look lived-in.
 Set automatic timers to turn on your indoor and outdoor lights in the evening and consider asking a neighbour to bring in your mail and newspaper each day.
 If it’s a white Christmas, you’ll also want to have someone shovel after each snowfall to make it look like you’re home and prevent any liability claims that could come up if someone slipped on your sidewalk.

 - Don’t be a showoff.
-Leaving piles of empty gift bags in your recycling bin — or even worse, leaving the box from that brand new TV or Virtual Reality sytem at the side of the road — is basically an advertisement telling potential burglars that there’s a bunch of nice new stuff inside your home that’s begging to be stolen.
+Leaving piles of empty gift bags in your recycling bin — or even worse, leaving the box from that brand new Dyson or Iphone 13 at the side of the road — is basically an advertisement telling potential break-ins artists that there’s a bunch of nice new stuff inside your home that’s begging to be stolen.
 Place empty gift bags and boxes in black garbage bags before leaving them outdoors.

 - Turn up the tunes or TV.
 Potential burglars are less likely to break into a home if they can hear noise coming from inside.
 Our favorite tune: “Who let the dogs out”.
 While leaving the TV or radio running 24/7 isn’t very energy efficient, consider setting a timer that runs each device for a few hours each day.

 If you’re planning to head out of town for the holidays, know that your home insurance policy likely has your fancy new gifts (and the rest of your stuff) covered.
 But if you have any questions or want to update your coverage at any time, be sure to talk to your insurance broker.
-And before you go away this holiday season, take a little time to learn even more ways you canprotect your home while you’re not there to prevent a break-in.
+And before you go away this holiday season, take a little time to learn even more ways you can protect your home while you’re not there to prevent a break-in.